re-mirage/secure-log/readme.md

 ## Options
-The function secureConsoleLog accepts an optional configuration object with the following options:
+The function secureLog accepts an optional configuration object with the following options:
 - replacement (string, default: "*****"): Specifies the string to replace sensitive values with.
 - return (boolean, default: false): If set to true, the modified data is returned instead of logged to the console.
 - displayName (boolean, default: false): If set to true, the sensitive value will be replaced with the following format: (${mapping.name}:${replacement}).